 There are plenty of products to choose from, with a cash ISA one of the best available.
 While a limit is imposed on how much you can stash away within the financial year, it’s several thousand pounds, so if you’re starting out saving, this should easily be enough.
 The money you save into an ISA does not get taxed, so while you might find the interest is not as high as instant access accounts, you have the benefit of your cash being kept away from the taxman.

-As I mentioned, instant access savings accounts are another option and do what they say on the tin.
+As I mentioned, instant access savings accounts are another option, and do what they say on the tin.
 You can put as much cash away as you wish and draw it out immediately.
-This is great for emergencies, or when you need money in your hand for a holiday or car deposit, for example.
-Interest rates tend to be more favourable than cash ISAs, although keep in mind you will pay tax on these.
+This proves invaluable when faced with unforeseen circumstances, which could range from a down payment for a car to the urgency of repairing household essentials like a frayed electrical wiring line, which often requires the assistance of an Electrician Ashburton to fix the issue.

 One of my favourite ways to raise more funds to save is sticking to a strict budget.
 This might sound a bit boring on the surface, but you can easily make it fun.
 Give yourself an amount you cannot go over during your weekly shop and then try and find the best deals in the supermarket.
 You’ll start to reassess whether or not you always need to buy brands, and I find writing a weekly menu plan also helps me stick to my allowance.
 Otherwise, I’m prone to wandering aimlessly down aisles picking up things I don’t need!